TH

 Implementation

-• Propose the analysis results to the Sustainability Policy Committee (SPC) and the Sustainability and Corporate Governance Committee (SCGC) to determine the direction of sustainability operations and formulate organizational strategies and work plans to prevent and minimize the impact on the sustainability of stakeholders in each different group.
+• Propose the analysis results to the Sustainability Management Committee (SMC), the Sustainability Policy Committee (SPC), and the Sustainability and Corporate Governance Committee (SCGC) to determine the direction of sustainability operations, formulate organizational strategies and key performance indicators.

 List of materiality topics